fxhash/fxhash-website/src/articles/beta.md

 We are currently discussing about it on the Discord.

 ### What are the high minting costs ?
-Are these platform fees ?
+Are there platform fees ?

 These cost are only related to storage fees to store the token data on the blockchain.
 Storage fees are very high on blockchains, so that's why.
 Each byte has a cost.
-It's about the same cost as minting a token on H=N to give you a comparaison scale. **Platform fees for minting are currently at 0%, and so for the whole duration of the beta**.
+It's about the same cost as minting a token on H=N to give you a comparaison scale. **Platform fees for minting are currently at 2.5%, and so for the whole duration of the beta**.